-Authorizer School Name General Information RatingPresentAbsent Absent Indicates name of the person seeking to establish t §118.40(1m)(b)1 Indicates name of the person who will be in charge \$118.40(1m)(b)2 e of the charter school.
-Describes the manner in which administrative serv §118.40(1m)(b)2 vices will be provided.
-Identifies the status of the school as a non-instrum of the school district. §118.40(7)(a) entality or instrumentality Charter School Program Description Well organized description of school.
-Present Absent Describes the charter school educational program §118.40(1m)(b)3 offered and students served.
-Describes the method used to enable pupils to attain educational goals under Wisconsin Statutes 118.01. §118.40(1m)(b)4 Describes the method by which evidence of student achievement or progress in attaining academic skills and knowledge will be measured. §118.40(1m)(b)5 Governance/Structure Present Absent Describes how the school will be governed, includ to ensure parental involvement. §118.40(1m)(b)6 ing method to be followed Includes methods employed to review qualifications that must be met by individuals employed by the school, assuring that every teacher, supervisor, administrator or professional staff member holds a certificate, permit or license issued by the department before entering duties for such a position [Wisconsin Statutes 118.19(10 and 121.02(1)(a)2.] §118.40(1m)(b)7 Provides procedures by which the school will follow to ensure the health and safety of the pupils. $118.40(1m)(b)$ Provides the procedures used to achieve a racial and ethnic balance among its pupils that is reflective of the school district population. §118.40(1m)(b)9 Provides the requirements for admission to the sch ool. §118.40(1m)(b)10
+Authorizer School Name General Information Rating General information Present Absent Indicates name of the person seeking to establish the \$118.40(1m)(b)1 Indicates name of the person who will be in charge §118.40(1m)(b)2 e of the charter school.
+Describes the manner in which administrative serv §118.40(1m)(b)2 ices will be provided.
+Identifies the status of the school as a non-instrumon of the school district. §118.40(7)(a) entality or instrumentality Charter School Program Description Well organized description of school.
+Present Absent Describes the charter school educational program of \$118.40(1m)(b)3 Describes the method used to enable pupils to attain Wisconsin Statutes 118.01. §118.40(1m)(b)4 n educational goals under Describes the method by which evidence of student achievement or progress in attaining academic skills and knowledge will be measured. §118.40(1m)(b)5 Governance/Structure Present Absent Describes how the school will be governed, includ to ensure parental involvement. §118.40(1m)(b)6 ing method to be followed Includes methods employed to review qualification individuals employed by the school, assuring that administrator or professional staff member holds a license issued by the department before entering de [Wisconsin Statutes 118.19(10 and 121.02(1)(a)2.] every teacher, supervisor, certificate, permit or uties for such a position Provides procedures by which the school will follow to ensure the health and safety of the pupils. §118.40(1m)(b)8 Provides the procedures used to achieve a racial are pupils that is reflective of the school district popular Provides the requirements for admission to the sch ool. §118.40(1m)(b)10